nationalarchives/front-end-development-guide/2016/archives-inspire.md

 #### Reviewer comments

-1. A number of warnings but validates
+1. CSS is not valid because of Bootstrap's carousel
 2. CSS is an external stylesheet
 3. Relative units are used, except for a few font-sizes
 4. ID and classes names reflect purpose
-5. !important are used
+5. !important are not used
 6. Where using Bootstrap, html5shiv.min.js and respond.min.js should be used as fallback for older IEs
 7. NA

 ####  Developer(s) comments

-6. Added html5shiv.min.js and respond.min.js
+NA

 ### User focus is clearly visible